 As anyone would expect, the tech giant has an impressive sustainability portfolio.
 Indeed, Google has been a carbon-neutral company for over a decade through the use of renewable energy sources and carbon offset schemes.
 The company is also committed to making its shipments carbon neutral by 2020 and to using recycled materials in all its products by 2022.

 Google is also dedicated to making all its campuses as environmentally friendly as possible by offering shuttle services for its employees in a bid to reduce their carbon footprint on their daily commute.
 Among other impressive environmental initiatives, Google has also cultivated its own bee colonies, grown food on office premises and saved over 1 million pounds of imperfect produce from waste.

 Biogen is leading the biotechnology industry in more than one way.
 Indeed, Biogen ranked as the first biotech company on the Dow Jones Sustainability World Index in 2019 for the fourth consecutive year.
 The company’s climate strategy highlights its commitment to science-based greenhouse gas reduction while it also achieved carbon-neutral status back in 2015 after investing in several environmental projects to offset its emissions.

 Biogen is also an advocate for green chemistry, placing emphasis on making their processes more sustainable and safer for the environment.
-This is also supported by minimising waste through the packaging of its products and reducing the carbon impact of their supply chain.
+This is also supported by minimizing waste through the packaging of its products and reducing the carbon impact of their supply chain.